-Your invitation is the prelude to set the tone for your wedding.
-The first item people will see will give a glimpse into your overall feel and style of your event.
+Your invitation is the prelude to setting the tone for your wedding.
+The first item people will see will give a glimpse into your event's overall feel and style.
 It will give your guests a clear indication of the type of wedding it will be—whether it's casual, formal, black tie, or something in between.
-With thousands of invitation styles out there, finding the right one to evoke the overall feel is no small feat.
+With thousands of invitation styles, finding the right one to evoke the overall feel is no small feat.

 What is the theme of your wedding?

 Type of Printing (i.e., Digital, Thermography, Foil, Letterpress)